solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 ## Server parameters

-As a managed service for Postgres, the configurable parameters in Azure Database for PostgreSQL are a subset of the parameters in a local Postgres instance (For more information on Postgres parameters, see the PostgreSQL documentation).
-Your Azure Database for PostgreSQL server is enabled with default values for each parameter on creation.
+As a managed service for Postgres, the configurable parameters in Azure Database for PostgreSQL Flexible Server are a subset of the parameters in a local Postgres instance (For more information on Postgres parameters, see the PostgreSQL documentation).
+Your Azure Database for PostgreSQL Flexible Server server is enabled with default values for each parameter on creation.
 Some parameters that would require a server restart or superuser access for changes to take effect cannot be configured by the user.

 ![This image shows PostgreSQL server parameters in the Azure portal.](media/server_parameters.png "PostgreSQL server parameters")